-California’s New Paid Sick Leave Law: What Employers Need to Know
+California’s Paid Sick Leave Law: What Employers Need to Know

 California Governor Jerry Brown created the Healthy Workplaces, Healthy Families Act of 2014.
-By July 1, 2015, California requires all employers to offer a minimum amount of paid sick leave to employees each year–usually 1 hr for every 30 hours worked.
+As of July 1, 2015, California requires all employers to offer a minimum amount of paid sick leave to employees each year–usually 1 hr for every 30 hours worked.

 While this post can be a helpful resource, you should contact your state’s labor office or consult a professional if you have questions specific to your business.